|

 But actually finding the person with the skills to do the work remains

-the challenge.
+the principal challenge.
 My friend and ally Vern Krahn is now semi-retired from carpentry, and there

-really isn’t a viable replacement in sight.
-I’m hopeful I’ll be able to talk
+really isn’t a viable replacement for him in sight.
+I’m hopeful that I’ll be able to talk

 Vern into one or two more projects here – recently he put a couple of hours into